maximilian-ho/how-we-teach-ourselves/how_to_make_learning_materials_easier_to_navigate.md

 ![image](https://github.com/maximilian-ho/articles/assets/94465856/3273b2eb-266c-4253-a21c-0d12694a2383)

 ## 2. Read epub books using Moon+ reader
 We read books on social issues using Moon+ reader on our phones.
-Whenever we lack motivation, we set a three-minute timer, during which we must read the books.

 The screenshots below show the contents (left image) and bookmarks (right image) of a book in Moon+ reader.
 ![image](https://github.com/maximilian-ho/articles/assets/94465856/ece7d129-9521-4f59-b5d1-8806ec5f9c7d)